Developing Healthy Hobbies: How to Start Your Own Successful Garden

 Also, research types of plants that grow well together and seed your plants far enough apart that they won’t be competing for resources.
 Putting your flowerbeds in an area where you are likely to see them from the house can also serve as an occasional reminder to take care of your garden when needed.

-As mentioned above, take time to plan out space for vital features that will allow yourself and your guests to enjoy your garden.
-Comfortable outdoor furniture, fire pits, and even large-scale dwellings like gazebos can all be wonderful additions to any garden, allowing people to really relax and enjoy the space.
+As mentioned above, take time to plan out space for vital features that will allow you and your guests to enjoy your garden.
+Comfortable outdoor furniture, fire pits, and even large-scale dwellings like gazebos can all be wonderful additions to any garden, allowing people to relax and enjoy the space.

 Institute an Infrequent Watering Schedule

-It boggles all rationale, at least on its surface, but choosing to water your plants infrequently actually gives them a better chance of growing stronger and living longer than more frequent watering schedules.
+It boggles all rationale, at least on its surface, but choosing to water your plants infrequently actually gives them a better chance of growing stronger and living longer than with more frequent watering schedules.
 Instead of watering your plants shallowly every day, giving them about an inch or so of water, choose to water your plants weekly and saturate the soil with several inches of water.

 Why do this instead?
 It turns out that watering your plants frequently and shallowly causes the development of their roots to functionally halt, as the plant becomes dependent on receiving that water every day.